How do you know if you are on the ‘right’ Buy to Let mortgage deal?

 This month, we’d like to introduce you to our new mortgage services brand partner, Embrace Financial Services.
 Headed by Reeds Rains Managing Director, Oliver Blake, the management team comprises experienced LSL group personnel, who are working hard to ensure we continue to offer our mortgage clients the best possible service.

-Here are five top tips from Embrace’s Operations Director, Simon Cox, on how to check you’re financing your Buy to Let in the best way.
+Here are five top tips from Embrace’s Operations Director, Paul Nurding, on how to check you’re financing your Buy to Let in the best way.

 Question #1: Cash vs mortgage